d2si/sovereign-keys/README.md

 It depends.
 But ultimately, **no**.

-As stated from the very begining of this document, **NOTHING** can ultimately give you a technical immunity against the Cloud provider.
+As stated from the very beginning of this document, **NOTHING** can ultimately give you a technical immunity against the Cloud provider.

-Of course, a precise answer to this question depends on the threat-model you are using, i.e. what do you consider a realistic threat from the Cloud provider in is alleged quest to retrieve your data?
+Of course, a precise answer to this question depends on the threat-model you are using, i.e. what do you consider a realistic threat from the Cloud provider in its alleged quest to retrieve your data?

-For example, you could consider that your Cloud provider is lying to you from the very begining, that it can read the RAM of your instances, or even that there is special devices plugged on server motherboards to read the data buses: in that case there is absolutly nothing you can do to defend yourself but to simply not put data in the Cloud.
+For example, you could consider that your Cloud provider is lying to you from the very beginning, that it can read the RAM of your instances, or even that there is special devices plugged on server motherboards to read the data buses: in that case there is absolutely nothing you can do to defend yourself save to simply not put your data in the Cloud.

 But if you assume that the Cloud provider is simply able to **read** data on EBS volumes or transiting in its network, then `Sovereign Keys` protects your data against the Cloud provider.